 Institutional equity requires consideration of the needs of all community members, including faculty and staff.
 It's entirely appropriate and legal in United States jurisdictions to invite employees to identify their sexual orientation and gender identity in self-identification studies, as long as those polls are voluntary, provide an option of confidentiality, and have no negative impact on employment (or admissions, in the case of students).
 Some organizations push back against the notion of these "Self-ID" polls with respect to sexual orientation and gender identity even as they undertake them regularly with respect to employee's racial and ethnic identity and their sex.
 The reality is that the needs of people who aren't seen are often not considered to be important, and one of the most critical first steps to increasing diversity and supporting minority populations including LGBTQ+ status is knowing in what numbers they are present within your institution.
 If you know that LGBTQ+ people are at your school, you need to ensure that you're taking appropriate steps to fully support them.
-If you don't know that LGBTQ+ people are at your school, you may need to start considering why they aren't there, or why they don't feel safe enough to be out.
-Asking about sexual orientation and gender identity in the right context, with appropriate consent and privacy safeguards where requested, is a strong indicator to all community members that the school cares about its LGBTQ+ constituencies.
+If you don't know that LGBTQ+ people are at your school, you may need to start considering why they aren't there, why you don't know that they are there, and/or why they don't feel safe enough to be out.
+Asking about sexual orientation and gender identity in the right context, with appropriate consent and privacy safeguards where requested, is a strong indicator to all community members that the school cares about its LGBTQ+ constituencies.3 race and gender as well as sexual orientation.)

-Equity for faculty, of course, begins with the hiring process.
-Ensure that your school's entire faculty - not just the hiring committee - is trained regularly on implicit bias (for race and gender as well as sexual orientation.)
 Insist that your school build a diverse pool of applicants to choose from, and reach out to non-traditional communities to add to that pool.
-Be sure that over time, you're tracking the demographics of your pool of applicants and checking regularly to see whether people of particular demographics are held to different hiring qualifications standards.
-For more helpful insights on "interrupting bias" in hiring as well as in compensation and performance evaluation and other stages of career development, read this report on Bias Interrupters from the Center for Worklife Law at UC Hastings College of Law.
+Be sure that over time, you're tracking the demographics of your pool of applicants and checking regularly to see whether people of particular demographics are held to different hiring qualifications standards.4